rackerlabs/support-how-to/content/cloud-networks/vyatta-vrouter-configure-an-interface-firewall.md

     set firewall name DMZ-IN rule 9999 action accept
     . . .

-**NOTE:** If a field in the rule base is left empty, vRouter interprets that field as nonspecific and allows all possible matches.
+**Note:** If a field in the rule base is left empty, vRouter interprets that field as nonspecific and allows all possible matches.
 In the case of source and destination addresses, the vRouter assumes 0.0.0.0/0.
 In the case of source and destination ports, vRouter assumes all ports.
 If